deanhu0822/Caid/README.md

 ### Support

-If you need help or have any questions, please reach out to dev@caid.ai
+If you need help or have any questions, please reach out!